pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 ## 3. What is HCL?

-HCL is the primary language of Terraform, enabling you to define and manage infrastructure using **declarative syntax**.
+HCL (HashiCorp Configuration Language) is the primary language of Terraform, allowing you to define and manage infrastructure using **declarative syntax**.

+### Why use HCL?
+With HCL, you can automatically provision Azure resources without using the UI.
+Instead of manually configuring each resource, you define the desired state in code, and Terraform ensures that the infrastructure matches your configuration.

+### How is HCL different from other programming languages?
+While HCL is classified as a programming language, it differs from traditional languages like Python or Java.
+The key distinction is that HCL is **declarative**.
+Instead of writing step-by-step instructions on *how* to create resources, you describe *what* the final infrastructure should look like.
+Terraform then automatically manages resource states and applies necessary changes to match the desired configuration.

+Additionally, HCL is **block-based**, making it easy to structure and organize infrastructure definitions.

-> ### What is declarative syntax?
+### What is a block?
-> Declarative syntax allows you to describe the desired state of infrastructure rather than specifying step-by-step procedures to create it.
->
-> Additionally, HCL plays a crucial role in managing infrastructure as code, making the process more efficient and maintainable.
+In HCL, a **block** is a fundamental unit of configuration.
+Each block serves a specific purpose, and multiple blocks can be combined to define the overall infrastructure.

+For example:
+- A **resource** block defines an individual infrastructure resource.
+- A **provider** block sets up the connection to a cloud environment.

+### Similarities with other programming languages
+Despite its differences, HCL shares some common programming concepts, such as:
+- **Conditional statements** (if-else logic)
+- **Loops** (iteration over lists or maps)
+- **Variables** for dynamic configuration

+These features make HCL flexible and reusable, helping developers efficiently manage infrastructure as code.

 ***